Bear Lake Monster: History

 Articles about the Bear Lake Monster continued to appear over the next several years, either reciting new sightings of the Bear Lake Monster as well as similar creatures in other rivers and lakes in the Utah Territory or calling the sightings into question.
 The number of alleged appearances of lake monsters all across northern Utah caused some people to speculate that there was an underground channel connecting the Great Salt Lake and other waterways to Bear Lake.
 Interest was high enough that at one point even LDS Church president Brigham Young decided to investigate the claims to find out whether the story was "an honest tale of a serpent or only a fish story" and went as far as sending a large rope to Paris, Idaho to aid in capturing the monster.

 Young was not the only person interested in capturing the creature.
 One resident proposed using a large baited hook attached to a 20 ft cable and 300 yd of 1 in rope, at the end of which was a to be a large buoy with a flagstaff inserted and an anchor to keep it in a perpendicular position.
 From the buoy, 100 yd of 0.75 in rope was to be extended to a tree onshore.
 When captured, it was hoped that the monster could be exploited for its wondrous proportions in the show business, in competition with the famous P. T. Barnum.

-Interest eventually died down in the subject, and the phenomenon faded from public memory.
+Interest in the subject eventually died down, and the phenomenon faded from public memory.
 Twenty-six years following his articles and allegations, Joseph C. Rich finally admitted that it had all been a "wonderful first-class lie".